Using Classic PivotTable Layout as the Default

 The best idea we've been able to come up with is to assign this macro to the Quick Access Toolbar or to a shortcut key.
 Immediately after creating the macro, you can click the QAT button or press the shortcut key and Excel makes all the PivotTables on the sheet classic.

 Notice, just a bit earlier that I said "for most versions of Excel" that you couldn't set the default.
 In late 2017 or early 2018, Microsoft actually added a way that you can set the default.
-This ability was "pushed out" to those who subscribe to Office 365.
-This means that it is available to those using Excel 2016—at least those using Excel 2016 in Office 365 and Excel 2019.
-(If you use a stand-alone version of Excel 2016 you don't have this capability.
-Sorry!)
+This ability was "pushed out" to those who subscribe to Microsoft 365.
+This means that it is available to not just those using Microsoft 365, but to those using Excel 2019 and Excel 2021.

 To see if you can set this default, start by displaying the File tab of the ribbon, and then click on Options.
 This displays, of course, the Excel Options dialog box.
 (See Figure 1.)